Hedging Your Sports Bets as a Risk Management Strategy

 If you hedge your bets carefully, betting on a playoff series is an easy way to guarantee a profit.

-For example, let’s say the Pittsburgh Penguins are playing the Columbus Blue Jackets in the first round of the NHL playoffs.
+For example, let’s say you’re betting on hockey and the Pittsburgh Penguins are playing the Columbus Blue Jackets in the first round of the NHL playoffs.
 You liked the Blue Jackets’ chances, so you bet on them as the heavy underdog at +400.

 Say the Blue Jackets went up 2-0, and were heading home to play games 3 and 4.
 As a result, Pittsburgh’s series odds became a lot longer than they initially opened, moving to -100.
 At this point, you could place a $200 bet on the Penguins to win the series, and you’d be guaranteed a profit no matter what.

 If the Blue Jackets won, you’d win $400 on top of your stake (minus the $200 you wagered on the Penguins).
-You’d be guaranteed at least $200 in profit!
+You’d be guaranteed $200 in profit!

 If the Penguins won, you’d win $200 (losing the $100 you wagered on the Columbus Blue Jackets).
 You’d still be guaranteed a profit of $100!